aws-samples/serverless-patterns/lambda-s3-files-cdk-dotnet/README.md

 ## Testing

-After deployment, invoke the Lambda function with different payloads to test file operations:
+After deployment, invoke the Lambda function with different payloads to test file operations.

+> **Note:** Replace `<FunctionName>` in the commands below with the actual function name from the `FunctionName` output of the CloudFormation stack (visible after `cdk deploy` completes).

 ### Write a file